Nauru: History

-Nauru became self-governing in January 1966, and following a two-year constitutional convention, it became independent on 31 January 1968 under founding president Hammer DeRoburt.
-In 1967, the people of Nauru purchased the assets of the British Phosphate Commissioners, and in June 1970, control passed to the locally owned Nauru Phosphate Corporation (NPC).
+In January 1966, Nauru became self-governing.
+Following negotiations with the Australian government, the parliament of Australia passed the Nauru Independence Act 1967 allowing for Nauru's independence on 31 January 1968, after a constitutional convention and proclamation of the new constitution of Nauru.
+Independence leader Hammer DeRoburt was subsequently elected as the inaugural president.
+In 1967, the new government of Nauru purchased the assets of the British Phosphate Commissioners, and in June 1970, control passed to the locally owned Nauru Phosphate Corporation (NPC).
 Income from the mines made Nauruans among the richest people in the world.
 In 1989, Nauru took legal action against Australia in the International Court of Justice over Australia's administration of the island, particularly Australia's failure to remedy the environmental damage caused by phosphate mining.
 Certain Phosphate Lands: Nauru v.
 Australia led to an out-of-court settlement to rehabilitate the mined-out areas of Nauru.

 In response to the COVID-19 pandemic, a state of emergency was declared in Nauru on 17 March 2020.
+It did not announce its first confirmed diagnoses on the island until two years later, on 2 April 2022.
+One COVID death was officially recorded on the island through the subsequent outbreak, that of Commonwealth Games athlete Reanna Solomon on 1 July.

+In mid-2026, the country officially renamed itself the Republic of Naoero.